Goshiq/GPC_Myte/README.md

   /search/new/<your request here>

   The request should be:
-  '''- a string with address;''' or
+  '''- a string with address;
+  '''
+  or
-  '''- two numbers separated by space to search the place with coordinates.'''
+  '''- two numbers separated by space to search the place with coordinates.
+  '''

 * **Method:**